Future Events

 For further details and booking arrangements, please see the flyer.

-Dr Peter Peter Wilson will be talking on the History of Zakat.
+Dr Peter Wilson will be talking on the History of Zakat.